Design & content ©Simon Smalley 2022

 I look forward to reading the sequel with bated breath.

 Upon publication of my book, the sole outlet was Amazon.
 Within four months of publication, 27 of 28 reviews showed five stars.
+By September 2022, that figure rose to 36 five star reviews.

 I’m aware that the name Amazon is an anathema to independent booksellers, but nevertheless I’m proud of this statistic.